 Disproportionate Share and Supplemental Hospital Payments

-The Department of Human Services (Department) is providing final notice of its funding allocation for inpatient disproportionate share hospital (DSH) payments to qualifying inpatient acute care general, psychiatric and rehabilitation hospitals, and qualifying psychiatric and rehabilitation units of acute care general hospitals, outpatient supplemental payments to qualifying inpatient acute care general hospitals and direct medical education payments to qualifying inpatient acute care general hospitals for Fiscal Year (FY) 2016-2017.
-The Department is also providing final notice of its annual funding allocation for certain DSH and supplemental payments to new hospitals.
-The Department is not otherwise changing the qualifying criteria or payment methodology for these payments.
+The Department of Human Services (Department) is providing final notice of its funding allocation for inpatient disproportionate share hospital (DSH) payments to qualifying inpatient acute care general, psychiatric and rehabilitation hospitals and qualifying psychiatric and rehabilitation units of acute care general hospitals; outpatient supplemental payments to qualifying inpatient acute care general hospitals; direct medical education payments to qualifying inpatient acute care general hospitals; and certain DSH and supplemental payments to new hospitals for Fiscal Year (FY) 2019-2020.
+The Department is also providing final notice of clarification of the payment methodology for new hospitals eligible for Medical Assistance Dependency supplemental payments.

 No part of the information on this site may be reproduced for profit or sold for profit.